Travel back in time to Japan in the Middle Ages

 Located at the foot of Shiroyama mountain, Sanko Inari Shrine is a shrine with a long history.
 Inuyama Castle is located at the top of the mountain, and the shrine also sees bustling crowds of visitors who have been sightseeing at the castle.
-The shrine’s adorably pink heart-shaped votive tablets are highly popular with female visitors.
+The shrine’s adorably pink heart-shaped votive tablets are highly popular with among women visitors.

 Located to the south of Inuyama Castle, the castle town retains a retro Showa-era (1926–1989) streetscape.
 With numerous nostalgic restaurants and souvenir shops lining the streets, visitors can also enjoy taking an “eating tour”.

 This tea shop is located at the entrance to the Showa-Yokocho shopping district in Inyama Castle Town.
 The menu contains many menu items that are cute and colorful to the eye, earning the shop a large fan base comprising mainly women.